awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateCollection.md

 For example, you might create collections, one for each of your application users\.
 A user can then index faces using the `IndexFaces` operation and persist results in a specific collection\.
 Then, a user can search the collection for faces in the user\-specific container\.

+When you create a collection, it is associated with the latest version of the face model version\.

 **Note**
 Collection names are case\-sensitive\.